-To date for 2021, there are 853 registered lobbyists - another all-time high.
-We have collected \$404,625 in lobbying registration fees.
+To date for 2021, there are 865 registered lobbyists - another all-time high.
+We have collected \$410,275 in lobbying registration fees.
 Q2 Activity reports were due before July 21.
-We found three (3) lobbyists in violation of the Ordinance for late filing and assessed one (1) of them an \$11,000 fine, which was referred to the Law Department for collection.
+We found three (3) lobbyists in violation of the Ordinance for late filing and assessed one (1) of them an \$11,000 fine, which was settled by the Law Department.
+Q3 Activity reports will be due before October 21, and all registered lobbyists will be sent email reminders beginning October 1.